The Shipping Law Review: Shipping and the Environment

 The environmental impact of modern shipping has long been acknowledged to be a negative externality of the industry.
 However, it is only in relatively recent times that efforts – both state-driven and voluntary – have been focused on actively mitigating or reducing these negative effects.
 Regulations, primarily emanating from the United Nations' International Maritime Organization (IMO), have been introduced to address aspects such as oil pollution risk, waste disposal and emissions.
 The rise of environmental regulation has highlighted the need for operators to maximise efficiency to maintain competitiveness.
-Although compliance is an administrative and financial burden, it is generally accepted that regulations are a necessary step towards the long-term sustainability of the industry.
+Although compliance is an administrative and financial burden, it is clear that regulations are a necessary step towards the long-term sustainability of the industry and for the wellbeing of the planet.

 In 1973, the IMO adopted the International Convention for the Prevention of Pollution from Ships 1973 (MARPOL).
-MARPOL, currently formed of six Annexes, attempts to address major environmental issues that affect shipping, with a view to improving safety at sea and protection of the marine environment.
+Currently formed of six Annexes, MARPOL attempts to address major environmental issues that affect shipping, with a view to improving safety at sea and protection of the marine environment.
 The Annexes specify operational restrictions for which the responsibility of enforcement falls to individual Member States.
 Disciplinary measures for infringements vary widely between Member States.
-The IMO's Marine Environment Protection Committee (MEPC) meets (in usual times) twice a year to review and update MARPOL provisions as well as to review and address the growing number of environmental issues that the industry faces.
-The 74th MEPC session (MEPC 74) was held on 13–17 May 2019.
-MEPC 75, which was due to be held between 30 March and 3 April 2020, was cancelled in response to the covid-19 pandemic and is yet to be re-scheduled.
+The IMO's Marine Environment Protection Committee (MEPC) meets (in usual times) twice a year to review and update MARPOL provisions, and to review and address the growing number of environmental issues that the industry faces.
+The 74th MEPC session (MEPC 74) was held between 13 and 17 May 2019.
+MEPC 75, which was originally due to be held between 30 March and 3 April 2020, was held virtually between 16 and 20 November 2020 as a result of the covid-19 pandemic.

 i Annex I – oil